maxplanck-ie/snakepipes/docs/content/running_snakePipes.rst

 * ``hs37d5`` is the name of the genome (keyword for the yaml).

 * ``chip-samples.yaml`` is a yaml file that defines for each ChIP sample, the corresponding control (input) sample and the type of mark (broad/sharp).
-See :doc:`ChIP-seq` for more details on how to setup this yaml file.
+See :ref:`ChIP-seq` for more details on how to setup this yaml file.

 The ChIP-seq workflow would follow up from the DNA-mapping outputs and perform peak calling, create ChIP-input normalized coverage files and also perform differential (control-test) analysis if a sample information file is provided (see below).